Tropical Dry Forest Volunteer Projects in Costa Rica

 - Start dates: Flexible

 You can take part in a Conservation & Environment project in Costa Rica in Barra Honda National Park.
-The park is about 2 hours’ drive from Liberia and boasts 2,295 acres of tropical dry forest.
+The park boasts 2,295 acres of tropical dry forest and is about 4 hours’ drive from Heredia and 20 minutes from the nearest town, Nicoya.
 One of the main attractions for visiting tourists is the fantastic network of underground caves and caverns.

 The project involves research into local wildlife and important maintenance work.
-You can help with the conservation of numerous species of bats, howler and capuchin monkeys, coatis, ocelots, scarlet macaws and reptiles.
+You can help with the conservation of numerous species of bats, reptiles, birds, scarlet macaws and mammals such as coatis and ocelots.
 This will all take place under the guidance and supervision of our experienced local staff.

 This project is ideal for anyone interested in wildlife conservation.
 You will get the chance to work in an incredible environment and perform important work.
 You do not need previous experience to take part in this project.
 Volunteers are welcome on a gap year, a career break, for university research, or as part of a summer holiday.